viperleed/viperleed/doc/content/measurement/best_practice.rst

 range of the sensor without reaching pixel saturation.
 Lower gain and higher exposure times are generally preferable.

+If you are using the ViPErLEED hardware controller, make sure that it is grounded at all times during operation.
 Never connect the beam-current and beam-energy ports to your LEED optics simultaneously.
 The voltage divider on the beam-energy port draws current and will falsify the beam-current measurement.

 Energy calibration
 ==================